ZenBowman/cat_playground/README.md

-# cat_playground
+# cat_camera_game
- Video and audio input playground
+ A camera-based game, similar to JungleRun style youtube videos, which uses camera input to control a character